furiosa-ai/furiosa-ai.github.io/v2025.1.0/en/_sources/cloud_native_toolkit/kubernetes/device_plugin.rst

 Disable Device (Experimental)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``disabledDeviceUUIDs`` allows disabling specific devices on a per-node basis.
-This is structured as follows:
+The UUID of the device can be obtained using the :ref:`furiosa-smi info <FuriosaSMICLI>` command.
+The following is an example configuration:

 .. code-block:: yaml